joonarafael/unsecure-software/docs/installation_manual.md

 ```

 The setup and launch might take a moment, be patient.

+If you encounter a problem with the command above, and you are prompted with an error message like "**Got permission denied while trying to connect to the Docker daemon socket at unix:///var/run/docker.sock**", you should read [this thread post](https://www.digitalocean.com/community/questions/how-to-fix-docker-got-permission-denied-while-trying-to-connect-to-the-docker-daemon-socket "DigitalOcean - How to fix docker: Got permission denied while trying to connect to the Docker daemon socket").

 Connect to the application by opening your web browser and navigating to [localhost:3000](http://localhost:3000 "Your localhost:3000"), or whatever the correct port is for your `application-container` Docker container (check designated port numbers with `docker ps`).